Summer Theater Arts Education program underwritten by dnr Laboratories, LLC

 The Klein also has a complementary partnership with KEYS (Kids Empowered by Your Support), which offers private musical instrument instruction to approximately 70 Bridgeport students in grades 2 through 12.
 Classes are held on Saturdays at The Klein, and the string and brass ensembles perform two concerts each school year.
 On May 3, 2016 the KEYS Orchestra fulfilled a long held dream and performed at Carnegie Hall!
 KEYS also prepares some students for eventual participation in the Greater Bridgeport Youth Orchestras, a longtime Klein partner.

-We are so proud of the leadership roles our students from ASK continue to take and hope you will join us in supporting them.
+We are so proud of the leadership roles our students from KTA continue to take and hope you will join us in supporting them.

-Want more information on how you can help support ASK?
+Want more information on how you can help support KTA?
 Contact our

 Director of Development: Diane Generous: